divishjindal19/AI-Powered-Resume-Screening-System/README.md

 Job Category Prediction: Uses a pre-trained machine learning model to predict the job category of a resume.

-User-Friendly Interface: Built with Streamlit for an intuitive and interactive web interface.
+User-Friendly Interface: Built with Streamlit for an intuitive and interactive webinterface.

 Flexible File Support: Handles multiple file formats for convenience.